So, 124 books is a lot, but what are the biggest gaps in DC's SHOWCASE PRESENTS line?

 13 pure war books, then WEIRD WAR TALES is a partial (it started in the Kubert editorial offices with a mix of new and reprint stories and moved to Orlando's mystery side after a few issues) and SEA DEVILS is war adjacent (initially from the Kanigher offices and written by him and drawn by Russ Heath).
 And yet somehow they only scratched the surface.

-In addition to possible additional lines of many of those series, which would have great work (Heath on ROCK, Glanzman on TANK, Kirby on LOSERS) and many more volumes of standalone war stories like the OUR ARMY book.
+In addition to possible additional volumes of many of those series, which would have great work (Heath on ROCK, Glanzman on TANK, Kirby on LOSERS) and many more volumes of standalone war stories like the OUR ARMY book.
 CAPT.
-STORM headlined 18 issues of his own book.
-If that's not enough, his fellow future Losers Johnny Cloud and Gunner&Sarge ran for years in ALL-AMERICAN MEN OF WAR and OUR FIGHTING FORCES.
+STORM headlined 18 issues of his own book, losing who knows how many wooden legs.
+If that's not enough, his fellow future Losers Johnny Cloud and Gunner&Sarge ran for years in ALL-AMERICAN MEN OF WAR and OUR FIGHTING FORCES respectively.
 So you could easily fill in a book of BEFORE LOSERS or something less ridiculously titled.

 You also have various short run features which might not fill a book but could be combined in some way.
 Mademoiselle Marie, Balloon Buster, Captain Hunter, Hunter's Hellcats, Fighting Devil Dog.
 Surely something could be done to combine them into a book.
 LESSER THAN THE LOSERS seems a bit mean and not totally fair...